malwaredllc/byob/README.md

    **`byob.generator`**

+   *Generates unique, virtually undetectable droppers with staged payloads based on a reverse TCP shell that can run any number of other scripts/modules on the target host machine without including them in the payload itself and without installing any dependencies can remotely import any scripts/modules from the server directly into the currently running process without writing anything to the disk*
-   *generates unique, virtually undetectable droppers with staged payloads and a number of optional features can be added via intuitive command-line arguments* (`generator.py -h/--help` for detailed usage information)
+   (`generator.py -h/--help` for detailed usage information)

    **`byob.modules`**